 This 1979 Ridley Scott movie showed a different type of space travel.
 The space ship, Nostromo, is a commercial vessel transporting 20 million tons of ore.
 The ship is about 800’ (245 meters) long[i] and has a crew of 7.
 The crew is kept in suspended animation for most of the voyage.
 The ship wakes the 5 men and 2 women from suspended animation.
 The crew’s contract obligates them to investigate a transmission the ship detected.
 The crew includes Ripley (Sigourney Weaver), the ship’s 3rd officer.
 The ship lands on a planet and Dallas (Tom Skerrit), the captain, Kane (John Hurt), the 2nd officer, and Lambert (Veronica Cartwright) exit the ship to investigate the transmission.
 Parker (Yaphet Kotto) and Brett (Harry Dean Staton) complain to Ripley about the bonus situation.
 She ends the discussion by telling them, “If you have any trouble, I’ll be on the bridge.”

-The team outside the ship found an ancient alien space ship.
+The team outside the ship finds an ancient alien space ship.
 They come upon some eggs.
-An egg bursts in Kane’s face and the being breaks through her helmet and clings to his face.
+An egg bursts in Kane’s face and the being breaks through his helmet and clings to his face.
 Dallas and Lambert take him back to the ship.
 Ripley refuses to let them in.
 Dallas gives her a direct order but she refuses because letting them in would be illegal.
 The ship scientist, Ash (Ian Holm), lets them in.
 In this loose command structure nobody’s word on a position is final.
 There is no indication Ripley being a woman had anything to do with anyone’s actions or reactions.
 Lambert was the one most angered by Ripley’s decision.
 Lambert slaps Ripley's face.

 The creature on Kane’s face dies and all seems normal.
 The creature implanted a larva inside Kane and after it gestated it burst out of Kane and he died in the process.
 The creature soon grew to man size (Bolaji Badejo) and the surviving crew members were in a life and death struggle with it.
 When there were only 4 crew members left Lambert propose 3 of them get in the escape pod and they draw straws to see who would stay behind.
 Parker flatly said he would not draw straws.
 Ripley came up with a plan to kill the creature.
 Even though she was nominally in command the reality was she had to convince others to agree with her.
 Becoming the captain did give her command access to the ship’s computer.
 With this access she figured out Ash was helping the creature escape the crew’s attempts to destroy it.
-She fought with Ash and with Parker’s assistance they found he was a robot and disabled him.
-She brought what was left of Ash online and learned returning the creature to earth had priority over the crew’s lives.
-Ripley, Lambert, and Parker decided to use the escape pod and destroy the Nostromo and with it the creature.
-The creature killed Parker and Lambert.
+She fought with Ash and with Parker’s assistance they find he is a robot and disable him.
+Ripley brings what is left of Ash online and learns returning the creature to earth had priority over the crew’s lives.
+Ripley, Lambert, and Parker decide to use the escape pod and destroy the Nostromo and with it the creature.
+The creature kills Parker and Lambert.
 Ripley set the ship to self destruct and escaped in the escape pod.
-She discovered the creature was also in the escape pod.
-She quietly sings to calm herself down as she attempt to destroy the creature.
+She discovers the creature is also in the escape pod.
+She quietly sings to calm herself down as she attempts to destroy the creature.